rachelngordon/GordonDSCI401/README.md

 # GordonDSCI401
-Introduction to Data Science coursework
+Coursework for Introduction to Data Science